Our Trustees are the governing body of World Horse Welfare.

-Chris was previously President of the Royal College of Veterinary Surgeons and has been a Council member since 2009.
-He is also Chair of the Royal Agricultural Society and Trustee of Innovation for Agriculture.
+Chris was previously President of the Royal College of Veterinary Surgeons and was a Council member between 2009-21, he is Chair of the RCVS Fellowship Board.
+Chris was Chair of the Royal Agricultural Society and Trustee of Innovation for Agriculture between 2017-2020.

 Chris is a keen runner and makes regular charity trips to Africa and India.

 Christopher is a former Brigadier having served in the army for 36 years.
 Christopher has vast experience in the equine industry: as well as being an amateur jockey and polo player for over twenty years, Christopher has worked as a Racecourse Steward, Point to Point Steward and Polo Manager.

 He is now a member of the Pony Club Polo Committee, HPA Council, HPA, Umpire & Rules Committee, HPA Disciplinary Committee (Disciplinary Officer) and HPA Pony Welfare and Disciplinary Committee.

 Christopher also enjoys horse racing and is part-owner of two racehorses.
 He is married with one son, one step-daughter and one step-son; his hobbies include watching polo, shooting and fishing.

 Melissa graduated from University in 1994 with a BA Hons in Modern Languages (French and Spanish).
 After a stint working in the Client Services Department of Newton Investment Management in 1998, she moved to France where she lived for 6 years working as Owner’s Representative of a 4* Luxe boutique hotel.